 Kentucky Is a Global Business Center

-In addition to its manufacturing strength, Kentucky is a logistical paradise.
-The state is located within 600 kilometers of 65 percent of the American population.
-Two international airports and two top air cargo hubs (UPS and DHL) helped rank Kentucky third in total air cargo shipments.
+In addition to its manufacturing strength, Kentucky is a logistical paradise, located within 600 kilometers of 65 percent of the U.S. population.
+Five commercial airports and two top air cargo hubs (UPS and DHL) help rank Kentucky third in air cargo shipments.
 Kentucky also offers major rail and river ports, 19 interstates and major highways, and the most miles of navigable rivers in the lower 48 states.

 The need for highly skilled workers is more critical than ever.
 Kentucky puts a high priority on bringing industries and schools together to provide apprenticeship training.
 Apprenticeship is an industry-driven concept that focuses on on-the-job training and is supplemented by technical classroom instruction.
 This nationally recognized certification offers programs for a variety of careers and industries.

 Kentucky is also one of the first states to implement a Work Ready Communities program, which certifies the quality of the workforce based on six criteria specified by site selectors, business and industry leaders, economic developers, and local officials.
 Work Ready Communities must meet goals for graduation rates, soft skills development, educational attainment, community involvement, digital literacy, and National Career Readiness certificate holders.

 Germany-Based KNOLL America Plans Gaston County, North Carolina, U.S. Headquarters & Manufacturing Complex